El-Wumbus/rinfo/README.md

 ## Installing

-When there's a full release of `rinfo`, there will a Windows installer and built packages.
-Until then, manual compilation will have to suffice (except on Arch Linux, there's a [pkgbuild][PKGBUILD]).
+When there's a fuller release of `rinfo`, there will a Windows installer.

+### Releases

+You can pick the latest release from the [GitHub Releases](https://github.com/Sir-Bobert-II/rinfo/releases/latest).
+Windows doesn't have a compiled release because it's not stablized and isn't feature-ready.
+You'll need to [compile](#manual-compilation) on windows.

+### Manual compilation

-### Linux & MacOS
+#### Linux & MacOS

 [Arch Linux](#arch-lnux) does have differing instructions, skip there if needed.